 Ohio is a state in the United States Midwestern region.
-As of 2019, the estimated population of Ohio was over 11.7 million in 2019.
+As of today, the estimated population of Ohio was over 11.7 million.

 The state is known for its diverse landscapes, and many people choose to live there for its affordability and quality of life.